mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 This detailed section on item configuration provides a comprehensive guide on how to set up individual items for occupancy detection and management within the Occupancy Manager module.

-## The code snippet you've provided reveals that the Occupancy Manager module creates several specific items for each location to manage and reflect its occupancy state.
-Let's break down the purpose and usage of these items:

 ### Occupancy Manager Generated Items for Each Location

 For each location, the Occupancy Manager module creates specific items named using the location item's name with added suffixes.
 These items manage and reflect the occupancy state and control aspects of the location.